Top 5 CSS Frameworks : A Comprehensive Guide

 Introduction

 A CSS framework is a library allowing for more accessible, more standards-compliant web design using the Cascading Style Sheets language.
-In much simpler words, a CSS framework is a collection of CSS stylesheets that are ready-to-use and are used by UI developers to make their jobs easier.
+In much simpler words, a CSS framework is a collection of CSS stylesheets that are ready to use and are used by UI developers to make their jobs easier.
 You can write CSS for your pages on your own, but that requires you to write hundreds and thousands of lines of code which is time-consuming.
 That is where CSS Frameworks take their place.
-They’re tailored for use in common situations, like setting up navbars and are often expanded upon by other technologies such as SASS and JavaScript.
+They’re tailored for use in common situations, like setting up navbars, and are often expanded upon by other technologies such as SASS and JavaScript.

 In this article we will take a look at some of the best CSS frameworks of 2022 and help you choose the one that best suit your needs.